 The share of current and performing first-lien mortgages in the third quarter of 2021 was 95.6%, up from 92.5% a year ago, according to the Mortgage Metrics Report released by the OCC today.

 Total household debt increased 1.9% in the third quarter of 2021, rising by $286 billion to land at $15.24 trillion, the Federal Reserve Bank of New York reported today.

 Federal Reserve Governor Michelle Bowman remains “concerned about some of the differences in the prudential oversight of banks and nonbank” mortgage servicers, she said in a speech today.

-Bank card delinquencies fell in the second quarter of 2018 after creeping up in the previous quarter, according to ABA’s Consumer Credit Delinquency Bulletin released today.
+Consumer credit delinquencies fell to a record low in the second quarter of 2021 as the economy continued to rebound, according to the American Bankers Association’s Consumer Credit Delinquency Bulletin released today.

 The share of current and performing first-lien mortgages in the second quarter of 2021 was 95%, up from 91.1% a year ago, the first full quarter of the COVID-19 pandemic, according to the Mortgage Metrics Report released by the OCC today.